 Of course, on the surface, this musical would never rank in any “feminist” lists but these two women are strong characters none the less.

 A strong female musical list would not be complete without Tracy Turnblad and her mother Edna.
-This entire musical is based around equal rights, although the center theme is integration of the popular dance show on the local television station in the early sixties.
-Still, there is a strength within the musical that is found predominantly in the women characters opposed to the men.
+This entire musical is based on equal rights, although the center theme is integration of the popular dance show on the local television station in the early sixties.
+Still, there is a strength within the musical that is found predominantly in the female characters.

 First we have Tracy, the star of our show, and she is determined to become a dancer on the Corny Collins and succeeds with her goals despite the opposition of Amber Von Tussle and her mother Velma.
 Tracy not only becomes a dancer on the show she succeeds at becoming one of the most popular to have ever appeared.
 She also starts dating Link, the most handsome and popular boy on the show.

 Mostly though, Tracy believes in integration of not only the Corny Collins show, she believes all people of all races deserve the same chances and she fights for it to the point of losing her own freedom.
 Still, she is a woman who stands by her convictions and Tracy does not stop until the goal is reached and the Corny Collins show is finally integrated.

 Some strong women aren’t strong from the get go but evolve into the powerful femmes we love.
 This is the case with Edna Turnblad, Tracy’s mother.
 Edna hasn’t left the house in years and her growing weight makes her afraid of what people will think.
 Tracy convinces her to leave their home and stop outside into the 60s and when she does her transformation is instantaneous.

 Edna goes from a shrinking violet into a fierce lioness who challenges Velma Von Tussle at every turn and gets her daughter a better contract when Tracy becomes the spokeswoman for the Hefty Hideaway.
 She dances in a miniskirt and exemplifies power in the end.